AssetFun/download/README.md

-AssetFun Light Wallet Download
+#AssetFun Light Wallet Download

     We support windows and mac os currently.
 Please download the right version according to your os.

     Once downloaded, uncompress the zip file and install the assetfun-light_xxx.exe file.

     Have a fun!

-windows version: assetfun-win-171227.zip
+* windows version: assetfun-win-xxxxxx.zip

-mac version: assetfun-mac-171227.zip
+* mac version: assetfun-mac-xxxxxx.zip